mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 5) score - same as the narrowpeak value 5

 Let's download our .narrowPeak files and upload them to IGV to look at the distribution of peaks.
 You should see that calling without a - control using MACS2 allows for very generous peak calling even with a stringent q-value.
 Calling with a - control provides more control on peak calling.

+You can also see that peak calling can perform differently based on the context.
+It behaves one way at CEN4 and another way at NeoCEN4.
+Keep that in mind.

 Now let's see how ```SEACR``` performs when calling peaks on these same samples.
 See the documentation for ```SEACR``` [here](https://github.com/FredHutch/SEACR).